instinxt/git-experiment/Experiment.md

 This is the third line that will be merged with second commit on direct-merge branch

 This line has resolved conflict between direct-merge branch and rebase-merge branch

+New commit line for rebase-merge branch to check logs is linear or not